Skip to main contentSkip to main navigationSkip to footer content

 Model Release

 Permission must be obtained from student models who appear in videos intended for marketing and advertising purposes.
-Download and have the model complete the Model Release Form prior to filming.
+Have the model complete the Model Release Form prior to filming.

 Services